elianbarrios/elianbarrios/README.md

 ## About Me 🚀
 Systems Engineer with 2+ years of experience in software development.
 In my day job as a **.NET Developer**, I maintain and optimize enterprise **legacy systems**.
 On my own time, I build modern web applications using **Angular** and **PostgreSQL**.
 - 🐧 **Environment:** Linux daily driver for development and personal workflows.
-- 🔌 **Hobbies:** Personal software projects, Raspberry Pi experiments, and playing chess.
+- 🔌 **Hobbies:** Personal software projects, Raspberry Pi experiments, and chess.
 - 🎯 **Focus:** Combining real-world maintenance skills with modern development patterns.

 ## Stats 📊